cswank/kcli/README.md

 	  -t, --topic=TOPIC   go directly to a topic
-	  -p, --partition=-1  go directly to a partition of a topic -o, --offset=-1     go directly to a message
+	  -p, --partition=-1  go directly to a partition of a topic -o, --offset=-1     go directly to a message --ssh=SSH       ssh username for tunneling to kafka hosts --port=22       ssh port for tunneling to kafka hosts

 After starting it up you get a list of topics: